TimSiebert1/ADOLC.jl/README.md

 println("Crescent: ", g[1], ", ", g[2])
 ```

 However, this should be done carefully.
 Since the tape is not rebuild it could lead to wrong results if the function contains conditional statements.
-For example when you initially evaluate `max(x[1], x[2])` at the point `x=[-1.5, 2.0]` the tape would only consider `x[2]`.
-If use then the tape for the calculation of the derivative at different location, still only the second coordinate would be considered.
+If the control flow differs at the new point you will see a Warning like ```ADOL-C Warning: Branch switch detected in comparison (operator le_zero).
+Forward sweep aborted!
+Retaping recommended!```.
+Then you have to reevaluate the whole function for the new point.
+If the control flow isn't changing, everything will work fine.
+Note, in contrast to someones expectation some functions like the `max` function does not contain conditional statements due to implementation "tricks".